dbarton-uk/christmas-market/README.md

 ### Overview

-The Christmas <arket is split into zones, each defined by a unique name.
+The Christmas Market is split into zones, each defined by a unique name.
 A zone hosts a number of chalets, each with a unique name and number.
 A chalet has a description and is categorized by the type of gift that it sells.
 Links between chalets have been manually defined, with a cost assigned to each link.
 These links and their associated costs are used to determine the optimal route to take when visiting a given set of chalets.